What is malabsorption syndrome?

-- travel to Southeast Asia, the Caribbean, and India
+- travel to the Caribbean, India, and other parts of Southeast Asia

 A doctor may suspect malabsorption syndrome if the patient suffers chronic diarrhea, nutrient deficiencies, or has significant weight loss despite eating a healthy diet.
 Laboratory tests are used to confirm the diagnosis.
 These tests may include:

-These measure malabsorption of specific nutrients such as vitamin B-12, vitamin D, folate, iron, calcium, carotene, phosphorus, albumin, and protein.
+These tests measure the level of specific nutrients such as vitamin B-12, vitamin D, folate, iron, calcium, carotene, phosphorus, albumin, and protein in your blood.
 A deficiency in one of these vitamins may not necessarily mean that you have malabsorption syndrome.
+It can mean that you are not choosing foods with healthy levels of nutrients.
 Normal levels of these nutrients suggest that malabsorption is not the problem.

-Breath tests are used to test for lactose intolerance.
-If lactose is not being absorbed, bacteria in the colon will use the lactose to produce hydrogen gas.
-The patient then exhales the gas.
+Breath tests can be used to test for lactose intolerance.
+If lactose is not being absorbed, it enters the colon.
+Bacteria in the colon will break down the lactose and produce hydrogen gas.
+The excess hydrogen is absorbed from your intestine, into your bloodstream, and then into your lungs.
+You will then exhale the gas.
 The presence of hydrogen gas in the breath after ingesting a product containing lactose means that you may have intolerance to lactose.

 A biopsy is used if an abnormality in the bowel lining is suspected.

 If you have been diagnosed with malabsorption syndrome, you should consult with a dietician to make sure you are getting proper nutrients.
-You should eat several small meals throughout the day that are rich in carbohydrates, fats, minerals, proteins, and vitamins.
-You will be monitored for signs of dehydration, which may include dizziness or weakness, dry mouth, skin or tongue, increased thirst, and low urine output.
+You may need to take enzyme supplements that will help your body absorb the things it can’t on its own.
+You diet will be adjusted for the things you need and for the nutrients you cannot absorb.
+You will be monitored for signs of dehydration, which may include dizziness or weakness, increased thirst, low urine output, and dry mouth, skin, or tongue.